Feline leukaemia virus (FeLV) is a very important viral infection of cats occurring worldwide.

-- Immunosuppression - suppression of normal immune responses and development of secondary diseases and infections accounts for around 50% of all FeLV-related disease
+- Immunosuppression - suppression of normal immune responses.
+This accounts for around 50% of all FeLV-related disease and allows for development of secondary diseases and infections

 - Anaemia - FeLV-related anaemia can develop in a number of ways, including viral suppression of the red blood cell precursors in the bone marrow.
 Anaemia accounts for around 25% of all FeLV-related disease

 - Neoplasia - FeLV infection can damage the DNA (genetic material) of infected cells and can lead to development of tumours (most commonly lymphoma or various leukaemias).
 This accounts for around 15% of FeLV-related disease.
-Although neoplasia is only a part of the disease spectrum caused by FeLV, an FeLV-infected cat has approximately a 50 times higher risk of developing lymphoma than a non-infected cat.
+Although neoplasia is only a part of the disease spectrum caused by FeLV, an FeLV-infected cat is approximately 50 times more likely to develop lymphoma than a non-infected cat.

 - Other diseases - a variety of other diseases including skin disease and reproductive failure develop in some infected cats.

 The type of disease that develops in an individual cat infected with FeLV will depend in part on the strain of virus that infected the cat.
 At least four different strains (or sub-types) of FeLV are recognised and these are termed A, B, C and T. Some of these sub-types are much more likely to cause immunosuppression, for example, while others are more likely to cause anaemia.